-Most people don’t know horses are not native to Peru.
-That’s probably because horseback riding in the Andean highlands has got to be one of the world’s greatest adventures!
+Most people don’t know horses are not native to Peru — that’s probably because horseback riding in the Andes has got to be one of the world’s great adventures!

 By Carla Bragagnini